 Total income from shrimp and prawn ponds increased more than 70% in 2015, compared with the baseline in 2013.
 Data from the 2016 harvest is expected to show even greater gains.
 There was also an increase in harvest yields of 60-70% thanks to knowledge transfer.
 This included how to stock ponds with tested shrimp seed, introduce a nursery system, reduce the number of times ponds are stocked and harvested, and how to increase pond depths.

 Dissemination of project results and lessons learned

-Project results and lessons learned will be disseminated at national and regional level through printed materials, virtual information, a national scaling up strategy, and a project terminal workshop attended by government officials of other countries in the region and the private sector.
+Project results and lessons learned were disseminated at national and regional level through, printed materials, virtual information, a national scaling up strategy, and project workshops attended by the key stakeholders.

 The cluster approach established by this project needs to be considered for other ongoing and pipeline projects of DoF.
 Group certification and an associated concept of internal control systems (ICS) would enable clusters to access better market arrangements, such as participating in contract farming, or a premium supply chain.
 Group certification is a system that allows small-scale producers to comply with a selected certification scheme as a single entity, and is widely used in the organic certification of agriculture products worldwide, and an increasing number of schemes are used for aquaculture products.
 In Bangladesh, the WAB Trading International organic shrimp business is a working model of group certification.